lagosnomad/nigerian-slack-communities/README.md

 # Awesome list of Open Nigerian Slack Communities

-Excited about how communities on Slack are steadily growing and the amount of knowledged shared in these communities in nigeria day by day, We decided to compose a list of open Slack communities in Nigeria for our own good.
+Excited about how communities on Slack are steadily growing and the amount of knowledge shared in these communities in Nigeria day by day, we decided to compose a list of open Slack communities in Nigeria for our own good.

 Click on a community to get a direct invite to join.

 ## How to contribute